GeoscienceAustralia/hazimp/docs/install.rst

 and other dependencies.
 Download (wget) and install miniconda.
 Create a new environment with a command such as::

-  conda create -n haz python=2.7 numpy scipy pandas gdal shapely matplotlib basemap basemap-data-hires pyyaml netcdf4 statsmodels seaborn coverage pep8 pylint nose jupyter ipython geopandas jupyter ipython geopandas cartopy
+  conda create -f hazimp.yml

-Before each session, remember to activate the corresponding environment, e.g. `conda activate haz`.
+Before each session, remember to activate the corresponding environment, e.g. `conda activate hazimp`.

 User install using system python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^